madhavgupta2775/ACM-R2/README.md

 Know school level python and MySQL

-I use Ubuntu for backend (did dual boot setup without erasing my data on Windows :sunglasses:)
+I use Ubuntu for backend (dual boot)

 Currently I am more than halfway done with the roadmap (more than 75% done with the djangogirls tutorial)